The following are some of the most frequently asked questions by families and friends of recruits onboard Recruit Training Command, Great Lakes.

 A. The Recruit Family Welcome Center is open Thursday [10:00 AM to 7:30 PM] and Friday [5:30 AM to 8:30 AM].
 It is HIGHLY recommended those attending the ceremony not wait until the morning of graduation to obtain your tickets. *** Certain federal holidays may require adjusting days and times.
 Please refer to the command website for those specific updates. ***

-Q. I received a letter from my recruit with a security form, what do I need to do?
+Q. I received a letter from my recruit with a Guest Security Access form, what do I need to do?

-A. The security form you received must be filled according to the instructions on the form and returned to your recruit within seven days of the postmark.
+A. The Guest Security Access form you received must be filled out according to the instructions on the form and returned to your recruit within seven days of the postmark.
 This will ensure the recruits' graduation ceremony attendees are properly accounted for.
-Again, this needs to be returned to your recruit at the mailing address they provided in the letter you received.
+Again, this needs to be returned to your recruit at your recruits mailing address they provided in the letter you received.
 This is also the same address you will use to write your recruit while they are attending basic training.

 Q. The letter I received from my recruit says only up to four guests may attend?